Historical Overview of Breast Thermography

 • Breast thermography can augment long-term survival rates by as much as 61%.

 Today, the vast majority of breast thermography screening examinations in the U.S. are performed by alternative medicine practitioners, primarily chiropractors.
-This situation was driven by three significant events: